 3 Solid Ways to Quickly Spot Fake Scholarships and Scams

-Fake scholarships and scams are unfortunately increasing and oh so tempting to the unsuspecting student.
+Fake scholarships and scams are unfortunately increasing and are oh-so tempting to the unsuspecting student.
 Don’t miss this important information!

-Type the word “scholarships” into your web browser and you will instantly have access to hundreds of pages sharing awards for students.
-Unfortunately, many of those scholarship opportunities listed are click-bait designed by companies whose main goal is to get as much information as possible from unsuspecting students and their parents.
+Unfortunately, many of those scholarship opportunities listed are clickbait designed by companies whose main goal is to get as much information as possible from unsuspecting students and their parents.

 How do parents and students differentiate between real scholarship offers and scholarship scams?

 Our time is precious; let’s not waste it applying for fake scholarships!

 To get answers, I interviewed Jessica Velasco, owner of JLV College Counseling, and asked her a very similar question.

 Jessica, how can students and parents tell if a scholarship is real or just a scam to gather (and later sell) student information?

 Her answers were spot on and too good not to share with my blog readers: